§ Trust Spanning Protocol (TSP) Specification

 - As the first TSP message, it MUST contain the relationship forming payload fields.

-- It may optionally also contain other user data.
+- It MAY optionally also contain other user data.
 In other words, applications do not have to wait for a round trip delay for relationship establishment.

 - Step 4: Use the retrieved transport information in Step 1 to establish a means of transport, if not yet available.
-Note that this step will be significantly different depending on the details of the transport of choice.
+Note that this step will be significantly different depending on the details of the transport mechanism of choice.
 Section 10 discusses additional transport considerations.

 - Step 5: Send the TSP message.